mysensors/NodeManager/README.md

     void onLoop();
     // define what to do during receive() when the sensor receives a message void onReceive(const MyMessage & message);
+	// define what to do when receiving a remote configuration message void onProcess(Request & request);
 ~~~

 You can then instantiate your newly created class and register with NodeManager: